 Alright, so why am I bringing this up now, and how does it relate to the title of the post?

 The research process I went through when I decided to build Binpress took close to a month.
 I used codecanyon for a while as a publisher and sought out additional similar services.
-I talked with freelance developers and codecanyon sellers, gathering as much insight as I could.
+I talked with freelance developers looking for internet jobs and codecanyon sellers, gathering as much insight as I could.
 The goal was to understand why codecanyon was built the way it is, and if my take on it is valid.

 Not everyone shares the same process – I just read a blog post on a new service called Gitiosk, which is termed “Building a Binpress challenger in 48 hours“.
 In it, the team explains why they think it is better than Binpress –

 - They don’t do any marketing for you